Ant0wan/Init/README.md

 ## System

 This part has been ran on a the Debian virtual machine (please refers to Virtual Machine below section).

+- 01 finds path of the file containing the installed OS (Debian)
+- 02 temporarily renames the system
+- 03 permanently renames the system
+- 04 uptime
+- 05 determines the state of the SSH service
+- 06 restarts the SSH service
+- 07 finds the PID of the SSHD service
+- 08 RSA keys of systems that are authorized to connect via SSH
+- 09 "who" is connected to the system
+- 10 lists the partition tables of drives
+- 11 displays the available space left and used on the system in an humanly understandable way
+- 12 displays exact size of each folder of /var in a humanly understandable way followed by the path of it
+- 13 displays, in real time, currently running processes
+- 14 runs the ‘tail -f /var/log/syslog‘ command in background
+- 15 kills the backgrounded above-mentionned process
+- 16 services that runs specific tasks following a regular schedul
+- 17 connects VM using SSH
+- 18 kills ssh service
+- 19 lists all services which are started at boot time
+- 20 lists all existing users
+- 21 lists all real users
+- 22 adds a new local user
+- 23 steps to follow for connecting freshly added user
+- 24 lists all installed packages

 ---